 - Note that residential delivery is not available for FCL pricing on Freightos.com.

 - Accessorial services associated with fulfillment center delivery

-Palletization, Shrink Wrap, Fulfillment Center Labeling, Courier/Last Mile Fulfilment Labeling, Full Container Load Rework
+Palletization, Shrink Wrap, Fulfillment Center Labeling, Courier/Last Mile Fulfillment Labeling, Full Container Load Rework

 - Overweight containers

 The price for handling overweight containers should be included when requesting the option on the search page.